-The main function of this Ancel scanner is reading and clearing codes.
-It allows you to pull engine, SRS, ABS and SAS codes and erase them.
+The primary function of this Ancel scanner is reading and clearing codes.
+It allows you to pull engines, SRS, ABS, and SAS codes and erase them.
 So besides identifying problems in those systems, you can use it to reset the MIL and other warning lights.

-While the latter helps you determine the engine’s efficiency in burning gas, I/M readiness checks every emission component to ensure that it’s working efficiently.
+The O2 sensor helps you determine the engine’s efficiency in burning gas, and the I/M readiness checks every emission component to ensure that it’s working efficiently.

 Alongside vehicle information (ECU info and VIN) and codes, this Ancel scanner displays live sensor data and live graphs.
-You can merge the graphs for easy comparison when the need arises.
+You can merge the maps for easy comparison when the need arises.

 According to Ancel, this scan tool covers up to 62 car brands.
 It supports all 10 OBD2 modes and can be used to check all the main vehicle systems.
 The condition is that the car should be OBD2-compliant.

 For US-made models, it covers cars made between 1996 and 2016.
 EU and Asian models should be made between 2001 and 2016, and 2003 and 2016, respectively.

 As is the case with virtually all OBD scanners, there are some car models that the AD610 Elite either struggles to connect with or fails altogether.